 Every bride wants a beautiful wedding reception, but not everyone has the funds to match their dreams.
 You can decorate your reception without breaking the bank.
 A simple table decor can be enjoyed by your guests and your special day be what you envisioned.
-We share a breakdown of supplies, cost and how to decorate wedding reception tables on a small budget.
+We share wedding planning ideas and have included a breakdown of supplies, cost and how to decorate wedding reception tables on a small budget.

 Weddings can be a beast to tackle.
 If you are a do it yourself bride, we have a simple workshop to walk you through the wedding planning steps, Taming the Wedding Planning Beast.

 A wedding reception is a celebration usually occurring after a wedding ceremony.
 There are no set rules as to what you must have or not have at your wedding reception.
 You can celebrate with or without food or dancing.

 Do you feel like you can’t afford a wedding reception?

 Trust us we understand.
 Years ago, we both approached our own wedding planning and receptions with a small budget in mind.

 Nina has a food service background, so she was able to prepare all the food herself.

 Carrie opted to save money by not having a reception for the entire guest list.
 She only invited immediate family and the bridal party back to the groom’s family home for cake, nuts and Pepsi.
 (At the time her husband worked for Pepsi)